opengauss-mirror/docs/content/en/docs/Toolreference/gs_om.md

         Value range:  **on**: Start the database in secure mode.  **off**: Not start the database in secure mode.

         The secure mode is disabled by default.

+    -   --cluster-number

+        Specifies the version number of the kernel to run at boot time.

+        Value range: Kernel version number.

 -   openGauss stop parameters